Seventh Victim: Reception

 The inspiration for "Seventh Victim" is an earlier short story, "The Most Dangerous Game", by Richard Connell.
 Originally published in 1924, it inspired dozens of movies, radio and television episodes and other adaptations.

-It is claimed that it is this story, and not "The Most Dangerous Game," that was the original inspiration for the live-action game Assassin that was popular on university campuses in the 1980s.
+The story was the original inspiration for the live-action game Assassin, popular on American university campuses in the 1980s.
 According to the first coordinator at the University of Michigan, Lenny Pitt had played it at Roeper School and introduced it to the university in 1978.
 A biography supplied by his publishers says that The Tenth Victim, which was based on the story, "may" have been the basis of the game "Assassin".

 Adaptations

 "Seventh Victim" has been repeatedly adapted for radio, stage and film.

-NBC's radio series X Minus One was made in partnership with Galaxy.
+NBC's radio series X Minus One was made in partnership with Galaxy Science Fiction.
 The adaptation "The Seventh Victim" was written by Ernest Kinoy, and remains relatively close to the original story.
 The only major change was to introduce the character Immanuel Gale of the Bureau, who introduces the backstory of the Hunt through a conversation with Frelaine while he packs for his trip to New York.
 The episode first aired on 6 March 1957.
 The episode can be found online.

 The 1965 film The 10th Victim was much more heavily modified, switching roles between the hunter and victim.
 The hunter, played by Ursula Andress, is assigned her 10th victim but apparently fails to recognize him.
 The victim, played by Marcello Mastroianni, notices her, but is unsure whether she is really a hunter.
-The two become romantically involved, and it is revealed that she is actually trying to arrange the "perfect kill," having arranged sponsorship with a tea company.
+The two become romantically involved, and it is revealed that she is actually trying to arrange the "perfect kill", having arranged sponsorship with a tea company.

 Sheckley used the movie's concepts as the basis for an expanded version of the original story, also titled The 10th Victim.
 Two sequels followed, Victim Prime in 1981, and Hunter/Victim in 1988.
 The former references The 10th Victim as an old movie.